zengmao/zengmao.github.io/notes/ibp.md

 # Scattering Amplitudes Lecture on 07 Nov: Integration-by-Parts Reduction

+## Toy example: IBP for tadpole integrals
+To be completed...
+Compare with analytic formula.

 ## Basic setup for bubble example
 Let's look at the bubble family of integrals,
 @@img-tiny ![one-loop bubble](/bubble.svg) @@